apache/mxnet/docs/api/python/text/text.md

 ```

+## Look up pre-trained word embeddings for indexed words

 As a common use case, let us look up pre-trained word embedding vectors for
 indexed words in just a few lines of code.

-To begin with, we can create a fastText word embedding object by specifying the
+To begin with, we can create a
+fastText word embedding object by specifying the embedding name `fasttext` and
-embedding name `fasttext` and the pre-trained file `wiki.simple.vec`.
+the pre-trained file `wiki.simple.vec`.

 ```python
 >>> fasttext_simple = text.embedding.TokenEmbedding.create('fasttext',